How to Naturally Treat Bipolar Disorder

 • Risky behavior (i.e. spending lots of money, excessive drug use, reckless sex, etc.)

-• Talking very fast (usually about a number of topics)
+• Talking very fast (usually about several topics)

 Depressive Episodes